Cleeng/mediastore-sdk/README.md

 ## RedeemGift

-`RedeemGift` is a component that gives users the possibility to redeem the gift code and obtain access to the offer they received as a gift.
+`RedeemGift` is a component that gives possibility to redeem the gift code and obtain access to the offer received as a gift.

 **Config methods**